haplotype/kindred/README.md

-# kindred
-(Infer realized kinship via latent identity-by-descent states)
+# Kindred (Infer realized kinship via latent identity-by-descent states)

 Kindred is designed to infer kinship $\phi$ between a pair of samples.
 If the pair is one and itself, the kinship is $\phi = (1+F)/2$ where $F$ denotes inbreeding coefficient.